Deploy a Jekyll site

 bundle install to install the required dependencies for your project, including the

-pages.dev.
 Every time you commit new code to your Jekyll site, Cloudflare Pages will automatically rebuild your project and deploy it.
-You'll also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes look to your site before deploying them to production.